Sri Sumangala College: Houses

 The college has four houses, named after kings of Sri Lanka.
 The four Houses with their associated colours are:

 Notable alumni

 Notable former students of Sri Sumangala College (known as Old Sumangalians), include:

 Principals

 Following is a list of past Principals of the Sri Sumangala College;

 Sri Sumangala College Old Boys

-The 'Old Boys'are know as those who have left the school and many join the Sri Sumangala College Old Boys Association also known as The Old Boys’ Association of Sri Sumangala College, Panadura (SSCOBA).

-The Old Boys Association was established on the 28th of October 1922.
+The Sri Sumangala College Old Boys Association, also known as the Old Boys’ Association of Sri Sumangala College, Panadura (SSCOBA), was established on 28 October 1922.